SanskarJadhav/Java_Calculator_Program/README.md

 - variance(): variance of all numbers is returned
 - standardDeviation(): standard deviation of all numbers is returned

-In Calculator, the default Math package is class is used
+In Calculator, the default Math class is used.
-- variance() uses Math.pow to square the difference between the numbers and mean
+- variance() uses Math.pow() to square the difference between the numbers and mean
-- standardDeviation() uses Math.sqrt to calculate the square root of the variance
+- standardDeviation() uses Math.sqrt() to calculate the square root of the variance